lanl/spatter/README.md

 ```

 ### Setup
-The setup script will initialize your configuration file (`scripts/config.sh`) with CTS-1 defaults, and will build Spatter with GCC and MPI for the CPU.
+The setup script will initialize your CPU configuration file (`scripts/cpu_config.sh`) with CTS-1 defaults and the GPU configuration file (`scripts/gpu_config.sh`) with A100 defaults, and will build Spatter for CPU and GPU.
 See the [Spatter documentation](https://github.com/hpcgarage/spatter) and other build scripts (`scripts/build_cpu.sh` and `scripts/build_cuda.sh`) for further instructions for building with different compilers or for GPUs.

+The `scripts/setup.sh` script has the following options:
+- c: Toggle CPU Build (default: off)
+- g: Toggle GPU Build (default: off)
+- h: Print usage message

+To setup and build for both the CPU and GPU, run the following:

 ```
-bash scripts/setup.sh
+bash scripts/setup.sh -c -g
 ```

 This setup script performs the following: